ushichka/dmcp/Readme.md

 ## Experiments
 ### Executing a DMCP Experiment

+The experiment script assumes a native image _imIm.csv_, camera intrinsics _imK.csv_ and pinhole projection matrix _imP.csv_ to be present in an experiment directory.

 ```bash
 export MESH=[MESHPATH] # alternative to providing mesh as cli-option
 python src/experiment.py [path to experiment] --exec # view result using --repr and --pose